 *Home > For Developers

-An undergraduate CS student once wrote a proof of concept prototype browser we named Asterisk, based on open-source Mozilla Firefox code.
-It worked.
-But that was shortly before ICANN introduced its flood of new ngTLDS.
+An undergraduate Computer Science student once wrote a 'proof of concept' prototype browser we named Asterisk, based on open-source Mozilla Firefox code.
+It worked very nicely, but that was shortly before ICANN launched its flood of new generic top-level domains.

 We quietly put it on the shelf.

-- the Asterisk/Splat prototype was based on Mozilla
+- the Asterisk prototype was based on Mozilla

-Our goal was not Yet Another Web Browser - the demonstrated function could be added to any browser.
+Our goal was not Yet Another Web Browser - the demonstrated function could be added to any browser, just as all modern browsers handle IDNA addresses.

-To meet demands for standardization, an RFC should be written.
-Or if you're interested in a challenge, try merging Multiplexed names with Internationalized names to create Universalized Domain Names.
+If you're interested in a challenge, try meshing Internationalized names with Multiplexed names to create Universalized Domain Names.

 Get in touch if you have any questions, but please read the FAQ list first.